minerscale/catalogue/README.md

 All the other pieces are good too in my opinion.
 Have a gander!

-A link to the rest can be found [here](https://github.com/minerscale/catalogue)
+A link to the rest and the scores can be found [here](https://github.com/minerscale/catalogue)